 2. TargetBay: Email and SMS automation

-As of 2020, there were 6.05 billion smartphones and 4 billion email users all over the world, figures which are expected to grow to 7.33 billion smartphones and 4.6 billion by 2025.
+As of 2020, there were 6.05 billion smartphones and 4 billion email users worldwide, which are expected to grow to 7.33 billion smartphones and 4.6 billion by 2025.
 This makes both emails and SMSs the most convenient mode for businesses to engage with their clients.

 However, adopting a one-size-fits-all approach while interacting with clients through these highly personal communication channels seldom works.
 An estimated 72% of customers selectively engage with messages that are personalized for them.
 Thus, brands must segment their customers and send them personalized messages that inspire them to take action.

-More importantly, this task needs to be automated, due to the human resource limitations of growing brands – and also because automation facilitates instant communication.
+More importantly, this task needs to be automated due to growing brands’ human resource limitations and because automation facilitates instant communication.

 TargetBay’s BayEngage is an email and SMS automation solution that helps small to medium-sized businesses strengthen relationships with their clients through: